 Deep Work and Your Relationships

-I don’t read many books twice, but Deep Work is an exception.
+I don’t read many books more than once.
+Deep Work is an exception.
 The applications of this book are still resonating with me 2 years since first reading it.

 The initial impression some people have of a deep worker is that of a studious hermit.
 Someone who cares about their work more than their relationships.
 Contrary to initial impressions, I’ve found that working deeply has made a positive difference in my relationships.
 Here are four ways it has helped me.

 Looming cutoffs make room for important relationships.

 When your work doesn’t bleed into your evenings, you are free to pour that time into your important relationships.
 I try to accomplish focused work in the early morning so that my evenings are for people.